Nomoos/PrismQ/IdeaInspiration/_meta/_scripts/QUICK_START.md

 - Make sure you're running the script from the repository root
 - The script should be at `_meta\_scripts\run_both.bat`

+### Script Says "Python is not installed"
+- Install Python 3.10 or higher from https://www.python.org/downloads/
+- Make sure to check "Add Python to PATH" during installation
+- Restart your terminal/command prompt after installation

-### Script Says "Virtual environment not found"
+### Script Says "Virtual environment exists but appears broken"
-- You need to create the Backend virtual environment first (see Prerequisites above)
+- The script will automatically recreate the virtual environment
+- This can happen if Python was reinstalled at a different location
+- Just run the script again and it will fix itself

 ### Script Says "Node.js is not installed"
 - Install Node.js from https://nodejs.org/